njpanderson/push/README.md

 The above example will perform the following:

- - Filenames ending in **.txt** will be given the mode `600`
+ - Files with names ending in **.txt** will be given the mode `600`
- - Filenames ending in **.jpg** will be given the mode `700`
+ - Files with names ending in **.jpg** will be given the mode `700`
  - **All directories** will be given the mode `655`

-For those in the know, the underlying glob matching is performed by [micromatch](https://www.npmjs.com/package/micromatch#matching-features), and any glob pattern it supports can be used here.
+For those interested, the underlying glob matching is performed by [micromatch](https://www.npmjs.com/package/micromatch#matching-features), and any glob pattern it supports can be used here.

 ### File